What is oil palm?

 - Palm oil is one of nature’s richest sources of Vitamin E tocotrienols and pro-Vitamin A carotenoids.

 - It is cholesterol-free; studies have shown that palm olein (liquid portion of palm oil) and olive oil have similar beneficial effects on plasma cholesterol levels.

 - Additionally, animal and cell-culture studies have found that palm tocotrienols inhibit the growth of certain types of cancer.

 - Stable at high temperatures, palm olein is the ideal choice for household and industrial frying as it is less prone to oxidation.

 - Palm oil is also odourless and neutral in flavour, thus preserving the natural taste of food.

-Palm oil is one of the 17 edible oils cited by the Food and Agriculture Organisation (FAO) / World Health Organisation (WHO) Food Standard under the CODEX Alimentarius Commission Programme.
+Palm oil is one of the 17 edible oils cited by the Food and Agriculture Organisation (FAO)/World Health Organization (WHO) Food Standard under the CODEX Alimentarius Commission Programme.

 Why is a stable cooking oil important in frying?

 Frying at high temperatures easily oxidises cooking oil and this is harmful to health.
-It is important to use a stable cooking oil as at least three changes can happen to the oil at high frying temperature of 140ºC or more:
+It is important to use a stable cooking oil because at least three changes can happen to the oil at high frying temperatures of 140ºC or more: